Teacher arrested for molesting student 23 years ago | Law-Order

 "The abuse had spanned for a month, and the nightmare haunts me to date.
 I want to stop other kids from going through the trauma," she said.
 Darjeeling deputy SP (Town) Rahul Pandey said the police had swung into action immediately after receiving the complaint, and arrested the accused, a school teacher in Siliguri, earlier in October.

 The quadragenarian "admitted to his crime", when evidence was produced before him, the SP claimed.
-He has been booked under various sections of the IPC for outraging modesty, criminal intimidation and word, gesture or act intended to insult modesty of a woman, the police officer said.
+He has been booked under various sections of the IPC for outraging modesty, criminal intimidation and act intended to insult modesty of a woman, the police officer said.